ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - there are several considered alternatives, each with rationale and implication
 - decision, rationale and implications is **not** yet filled out if there are people arguing for different options (to keep the discussion unbiased)

+Here "the decision" should not have one decision but several well-described solutions.
+So for several solutions a proposal, rationale and implication should be given.

 ### In Progress

 - You must include all further alternative proposals made in the "Considered Alternatives" section.